devUnais/Instagram-clone-mobile-app/README.md

 # InstgramClone
- this is instagram clone android app
+ this is instagram clone mobile app